Call us 0333 370 4333

 What is a Sexual Harm Prevention order (SHPO)?

-Sexual Offences Prevention Orders (SOPO) were replaced by Sexual Harm Prevention Orders (SHPO) in March 2015.
+A Sexual Offences Prevention Order (SOPO) was replaced by Sexual Harm Prevention Order (SHPO) in March 2015.
 A SHPO is a legal measure designed to safeguard the public, typically children and vulnerable adults, from individuals deemed to pose a risk of sexual harm.
 SHPOs fall under Section 103 of the Sexual Offences Act 2003.

 The Legislation: